 Lower Capital Gains Tax

 Capital gains are the profits you make when you sell a property.
-One of the tax benefits of real estate investment are there are lower taxation rates on your capital gains.
-The gains that investors get from selling their real estate investment property are termed as capital gains which are of two types as mentioned below.
+One of the tax benefits of real estate investing is that there are lower taxation rates on your capital gains.
+The gains that investors get from selling their investment property for sale are termed capital gains which are of two types as mentioned below.

-As a real estate investor you can use this tax code called 1031 Exchange to sell a property and use the profit to buy a new one which is of equal or greater value.
-In this way you can defer paying taxes until that next property is sold or you can opt for another 1031 Exchange.
+As a real estate investor, you can use this tax code called 1031 Exchange to sell a property and use the profit to buy a new one that is of equal or greater value.
+In this way, you can defer paying taxes until that next property is sold or you can opt for another 1031 Exchange.
 When you choose to sell your property, you are required to pay taxes for your capital gains.

 No FICA Tax

 The Federal Insurance Contributions Act helps in the splitting of tax between the employee and the employer, and the rate of tax is 15.3%.
 If you are self-employed and have no employer, you are responsible for the full 15.3%, which is known as Self-Employment Tax.
-Now you might be thinking what is tax benefit here for real estate investors.
+Now you might be thinking what is the tax benefit here for real estate investors?

 The US Government does not currently look at rental real estate as a job or self-employed business.
 Therefore, a rental property income is not generally taxed as “earned income” and does come under FICA.
 Remember, it depends on how you earn from real estate.
 If you own a holding company and draw a salary, you would come under FICA.

 Tax Benefits From Refinancing Your Mortgage

 As he/she obtains the loan at a lower rate of interest and consolidates all the debts, he/she now has to pay only one loan amount, which is obtained at a lower rate of interest and is left with some cash in hand.
 You don’t need to pay taxes on this.
 You’ll need to pay taxes when you sell the property, but you can use that money right now with no tax at all.
 The cash in hand after refinancing is non-taxable.

 Concluding Thoughts on Tax Benefits of Real Estate Investment